 The following tips and guidelines will help ensure a smoother application and review process:

-- Complete human subjects research training before formalizing your topic and methodology, so you're able to incorporate best practices in human subjects protections.
+- Complete human participant research training before formalizing your topic and methodology, so you're able to incorporate best practices in human subjects protections.

 - Read relevant guidelines on this website for review levels and submission processes.